Tyson Foods: Acquisitions and investments

-In mid 2018 Tyson Foods agreed to acquire the organic chicken and chicken-sausage brand Smart Chicken and parent company Tecumseh Poultry.
+In mid-2018, Tyson Foods agreed to acquire the organic chicken and chicken-sausage brand Smart Chicken and parent company Tecumseh Poultry.

 On August 9, 2018, Tyson announced that it would sell its pizza crust business, including TNT Crust, to Austin-based Peak Rock Capital, who completed the acquisition on September 4.

 On August 20, 2018, Tyson announced its intent to acquire food supplier Keystone Foods from Marfrig.
 Tyson announced it had completed the acquisition on November 30, 2018.

 On February 7, 2019, Tyson Foods reached an agreement to acquire the European and Thai businesses of Brazilian food company BRF.
 The acquisition was completed on June 3, 2019.

 On January 10, 2020, Tyson Foods announced that it sold its Golden Island jerky business to Jack Link's.

 On May 15, 2021, Tyson Foods announced that it was selling its pet treats business, including True Chews, Nudges and Top Chews, to General Mills for $1.2 billion.
 The sale was completed on July 7, 2021.

+In March 2024, it was announced Tyson Foods had sold its broiler processing plant, hatchery and feed mill in Dexter, Missouri to the American fresh egg producer, Cal-Maine Foods for an undisclosed amount.

+In 2023 and 2024, in response to market demands, Tyson Foods chose to close plants across the United States in an effort to optimize operations.

 Meat alternatives and clean meat

 In 2016, Tyson Foods bought a 5% stake in the meat alternative company Beyond Meat, becoming the first major meat producer to invest in a meat alternative company.
 Tyson made an additional investment in Beyond Meat in 2017.
 In 2019, Tyson sold its stake in advance of Beyond Meat's initial public offering, with CEO Noel White saying Tyson intended to develop its own meat alternatives.
+The company also developed the "blended products" line called Raised and Rooted, which featured a combination of animal and plant based ingredients.
+This line includes a burger that is produced from a combination of beef and pea protein isolate.

 In early 2018, Tyson, through its venture capital arm Tyson Ventures, funded clean meat (cultured meat) research with an investment in California-based Memphis Meats.
 The same year, Tyson Ventures also invested $2.2 million in Israel-based clean meat company Future Meat.

 Former CEO Tom Hayes said that Tyson's investments in clean meat and meat alternatives "might seem counterintuitive", but they are part of an effort to meet future consumer demand in a sustainable way.
+The company also announced in July 2015 that it had reduced the use of human antibiotics in their chicken by more than 84 percent since 2011.

+Insects

+In 2023, Tyson announced an investment in Protix, a company which raises insects to feed to pets and to non-human animals intended for human consumption.